 Audrey was Co-Founder of Multimap, one of the world’s leading online mapping providers, where she acted as the company’s corporate counsel and marketing director, and was a board director.
 Multimap was acquired by Microsoft in December 2007.

 Audrey was formerly Senior Vice President, International, for the Yankee Group, one of the industry’s leading IT research firms.
 As Senior VP, Audrey was responsible for managing the Yankee Group’s research, consulting and sales activities in Europe, Latin America and Asia.

-Audrey is also a member of the advisory board of Angel Academe, an angel network that focuses on investments in women-led businesses; a member of the TEDxCouncil and an advisor for TEDxLondonBusinessSchool; an NED at several tech start-ups; and a board director for Wedu, a charity that mentors and supports young women leaders from underserved communities in Southeast Asia.
+Audrey is also a member of the advisory board of Angel Academe, an angel network that focuses on investments in women-led businesses; a member of the TEDxCouncil and an advisor for TEDxLondonBusinessSchool; a non-executive director on several tech start-ups; and a board director for Wedu, a charity that mentors and supports young women leaders from underserved communities in Southeast Asia.

 Melissa is the Managing Director of Grail Insight’s European business.
 Melissa has over 25 years of experience ranging from market research and strategy consulting to Fortune 500 companies to founding and managing marketing for award-winning software companies.
 She specializes in helping companies build growth strategies and translate data into actionable decisions.

 Melissa previously managed the Internet Market Strategies practice for the Yankee Group in Boston, advising consumer goods, technology and financial services clients on ecommerce strategies, growth planning and M&A.